jrlarsen/GetProgramming/README.md

 Constructor functions, arrays.

 ### Chapter 5 - Maps and Movement
+Prototypes.

 ### Chapter 6 - Items and Inventory
+Putting it all together for a working game.

 ## Part 3 - Buttons and Browsers